pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 #### Table of commands

-The Mandatory commands were already explained in the [Protocol EPC-GEN2 UHF RFID](index.md) subsection, so here in the Firmware page it will be presented just their status of implementation in the following table.
-The tested column stands for the commands that were sent and received properly, the Validated one means that the whole command was built according to the EPC-GEN2 protocol and functional means that it is also already interpreted correctly once sent or received by the tag or by the reader.
-The last column is the ToDo, which is the one that indicates if that specific command has a GitHub issue to be completed.
+This section contains a table of the mandatory commands (described in the [Mandatory Commands subsection](../#mandatory-commands) page) with their respective statuses.
+In it, there are four columns:

+- tested: these are the commands that were sent and received properly;
+- validated: in this column are present the commands that were built solely around the EPC-GEN2 protocol specifications;
+- functional: these are the commands that are already being correctly interpreted once sent or received by the tag or by the reader;
+- ToDo: these are commands that have some issue concerning validation/functionality.
+These commands are present as issues in the GitHub repository.

 |   commands   | tested | validated | functional | ToDo |
 |:------------:|:------:|:---------:|:----------:|:----:|